UK

 • FreeCEN from RootsWeb.com.
 Indexing of census by volunteers.
 Access is free.
 Coverage is variable but improving.

 My main source has been Ancestry.co.uk, although I sometimes use the others as a check.
-The only irritation is that it does not list families or pages in the same order as the original document.
+The only irritation is that it does not list families or pages in the same order as the original document (they seem to be gradually changing this).

 The accuracy of the censuses varies and there is lots of scope for error.
 The original was subject to variations in pronunciation and spelling, as well as those who had reason not to be recorded.
 The transcription to electronic form is dependent on the condition of the scanned image and ability to read Victorian script writing, and finally, there does seem to be missing sheets.